Felistas/Symfony-API-Platform-/README.md

-# Create a CRUD API with Symfony and API-Platform
+# Create a CRUD API with Symfony and API-Platform (Part 2)
-A simple application to illustrate how to create CRUD API's with Symfony 4 and API Platform
+A continuation on creating a CRUD API using API platform and Symfony 4

 ## Outline Takeaways
 1. Introduction
-2. Prerequisites
-3. Setting up API platform
-4. Design and create entities.
-5. Database setup.
-6. Add CRUD logic.
-7. Test the application.
+2. Adding a Custom Controller
+3. Pagination
+4. Implement Search Queries in the GET endpoints
+5. Serialize and deserialize data in your application
-8. Summary.
+6. Summary.

 ## Introduction
-Tools designed to speed up the development process of a developer really come in handy when you dont have enough time on your hands to complete your project on time.
-What if it ships with additional tools such as vanish for caching that will be useful in your app in future?
-This is worth a trial and that's why most developers recommend API platform for faster and better design and development of APIs.
-In this tutorial, I will take you through how to create a simple API with CRUD operations on a ToDo list.
+Now that we have created a simple CRUD API, let's now learn how we can retrieve the data we want using query parameters, serialize and deserialize the results and paginate them for better display.
+Other than that, we will also add a custom controller with business logic that will suit our application.

+## Adding a Custom Controller
+ - Other than the CRUD operatations prodived out of the box, let's add another custom CRUD endpoint with some business logic.

-## Prerequisites
+ ## Pagination
-1. PHP 7+
-2. Docker
-3. Composer

-## Setting Up API Platform
- - Clone the repository in the official API platform Github page
- - Pull and run API platform containers and take readers through the project structure
+ - Implement pagination when retrieving huge sets of data.

+ ## Implement Search Queries in the GET endpoints
+ - Add query parameters to our GET endpoints for custom search instances.

- ## Design and Create Entities
+ ## Serialize and deserialize data in your application
- - Create ToDo entities that will create the relevant tables for us in the database.
- - Inspect routes created

- ## Database Setup
- - Initialize the database.
- - Load fake data into the db.

- ## Add CRUD Logic
-  -  Add logic to support the different CRUD operations in the app including data validation. i.e
-     - Add a ToDo list
-     - Get a ToDo list
-     - Edit a ToDo list
-     - Delete a ToDo list
-  ## Test The Application
-  - Run different tests on the API platform UI from the browser.
+ - Transform PHP entities to hypermedia API responses.

  ## Summary
- In this tutorial we have learnt how to create a simple CRUD API with symfony 4 and API platform.
+ In this tutorial we have learnt how to customize the CRUD API we created with symfony 4 and API platform to suite our business needs.